Posted in: Mindful Eating, Weight Loss

-What Does a Healthy Weight Actually Mean
+Understanding What It Means to Have a Healthy Weight

-A healthy weight typically refers to a weight that is appropriate for your height, age, sex, and body composition, and is associated with a lower risk of developing weight-related health problems.
 It’s often assessed using measures like body mass index (BMI), which takes into account your height and weight.
 However, BMI doesn’t always accurately reflect body composition, so other factors like waist circumference, body fat percentage, and overall health status should also be considered.

 Often you have heard people talk about weight “add some weight” or “lose some weight” they said, both of these statements are geared towards helping you achieve a healthy weight.